UnKabaraQuiDev/PCLib/README.md

 ## Build

 Build the full project with Maven, add `-DskipTests` to skip the test.
-The DB tests require docker or a local MySQL server running.
+The database tests require docker or a local MySQL server running.

 ```bash
 git clone git@github.com:UnKabaraQuiDev/PCLib.git pclib